uhppoted/uhppoted-dll/README.md

 | 4     | 1&2&3   | Door 1 can be opened if 2 and 3 are both closed, door 2 if 1 and 3 are closed and door 3 if 1 and 2 are closed  |
 | 8     | 1&2&3&4 | A door can only be opened if all the other doors are closed                                                     |

+#### `ActivateKeypads`

+Activates and deactivates a controller reader access keypads.

+Note that the controllers do not provide the capability for activating or deactivating individual keypads.